Keep your personal information up to date

 Choose the best workout

 When you use the Workout app, choose the option that best matches what you’re doing.
 For example, if you're running on a treadmill, choose Indoor Run.
-If you're doing workouts like yoga or strength training, choose Other.
+If you're doing a workout that isn't listed, tap Add Workout and choose the workout that best matches the activity you're doing.

 Calibrate your Apple Watch